This resource was fully reviewed and updated by a member of The Open Sanctuary Project as of May 2026. It was originally published on May 10, 2019.

 Dwarfism

-Miniature horses are not dwarves.
+Miniature horses are not dwarfs.
 They have been selectively bred from larger breeds while trying to maintain similar conformation.
 However, while dwarfism is a condition that affects both larger and miniature breeds of horses, it is more commonly seen in miniature horses.
 This is important to know because dwarves often have their own special health needs.

 There are two forms of dwarfism: achondroplasia dwarfism (short limbs) and diastrophia dwarfism (twisted limbs).
 While Achondroplastic dwarfs typically lead normal lives, Diastrophic dwarfs may have multiple limb deformities, domed heads, and roached backs, and may require extra support, including splints or surgery, to move properly.